Flole998/FloleVacWeb/docs/_pages/installation/installation-instructions.md

 ## Connect your robot to your Wifi

-To connect the robot to your home Wifi, just connect to http://192.168.8.1 and use Valetudos settings dialog to enter your wifi credentials.
+To connect the robot to your home Wifi, just connect to http://192.168.8.1 and use FloleVacWebs settings dialog to enter your wifi credentials.
 Please note that only *WPA2-PSK* is supported.
 After updating the Wifi settings, you should reboot your robot.

-## Open Valetudo
+## Open FloleVacWeb
 You need to get the IP of your robot (e.g. from your router) and connect to it using your browser e.g. http://192.168.Y.Z

-## Upgrading Valetudo
+## Upgrading FloleVacWeb
-If you're upgrading Valetudo to a new version, you don't need to unprovision your robot since you don't need to discover your token via handshake.
-Just open up Valetudo and use the settings page.
+If you're upgrading FloleVacWeb to a new version, you don't need to unprovision your robot since you don't need to discover your token via handshake.
+Just open up FloleVacWeb and use the settings page.
 Other than that it's basically the same process as the initial installation.